thepythonfairy/IP_Collector/README.md

 Under Directories, click mysite/ and that should get you started!

 Remember:
 Once you finish coding, go to Discord and create a webhook.
-This is how you will get notified when someone clicks the IP_Collector link and it will also be where you can see the user's IP Address, Date, Location, and Postal Code
+This is how you will get notified when someone clicks the IP_Collector link and it will also be where you can see the user's IP Address, Date, Location, and Postal Code.